yatharth9/yt-dislikes-thumbnail/README.md

 # yt-dislikes-thumbnail
 This recreates the like Dislike counter for your YouTube videos in the form of thumbnails.
-It fetches the data from YouTube, created the thumbnail, and updates it.
+It fetches the data from YouTube, creates the thumbnail, and updates it.

 ## Important links: